RBI Opportunity

 Why do two hitters with similar skill sometimes have very different RBI totals?

-RBI totals depend heavily on how many runners are on base when a hitter comes up, not just how well the hitter performs — a hitter with fewer opportunities will have a lower total even with a similar or better success rate.
+RBI totals depend heavily on how many runners are on base when a hitter comes up, not just how well the hitter performs.
+This means a hitter with fewer opportunities will have a lower total even with a similar or better success rate.

 Related terms

-- Situational HittingSituational hitting is adjusting a hitter's approach — swing decision, target location, and aggressiveness — to match the specific game situation, such as the count, number of outs, and where runners are, rather than swinging the same way in every at-bat.
+- Situational HittingSituational hitting is adjusting a hitter's approach.
+This means swing decision, target location, and aggressiveness.
+This means to match the specific game situation, such as the count, number of outs, and where runners are, rather than swinging the same way in every at-bat.

-- Sacrifice FlyA sacrifice fly is a fly ball out, hit deep enough to the outfield, that allows a runner on third base to tag up and score after the catch — it does not count as an official at-bat and does not hurt the hitter's batting average.
+- Sacrifice FlyA sacrifice fly is a fly ball out, hit deep enough to the outfield, that allows a runner on third base to tag up and score after the catch.
+This means it does not count as an official at-bat and does not hurt the hitter's batting average.

-- Productive OutA productive out is an out that still accomplishes something for the team — advancing a runner, scoring a run, or moving a runner into scoring position — rather than simply ending the at-bat with no benefit.
+- Productive OutA productive out is an out that still accomplishes something for the team.
+This means advancing a runner, scoring a run, or moving a runner into scoring position.
+Instead of simply ending the at-bat with no benefit.

 Related guides & benchmarks